-Before Kelly Slater unveiled his wave machine to the public earlier this month, promoters and reporters repeatedly invoked the novelty of the experience and the contrasts on display.
+Before Kelly Slater unveiled his wave machine to the public in May, promoters and reporters repeatedly invoked the novelty of the experience and the contrasts on display.
 Pro surfing in the middle of California’s agricultural belt?
 One hundred miles from the nearest beach?

 What few mentioned is this all happened once before – in 1985, on the other end of the U.S. And that it did not go well.

 Those who were there to witness the scene in rural Pennsylvania helped Twenty Magazine reconstruct the oral history of an audacious scheme that was either a comic low point for the sport or an entrepreneurial gambit that made other successes possible. (see here for more on that debate) They also provide their diverging theories of why it took so long to happen again.

 Before getting to all that it helps first to know the motivations of three people who were largely responsible for bringing the optimistic-sounding World Inland Professional Surfing Championship to the heart of Pennsylvania Amish country (see this video for rare footage of the contest).
 They were united by a mix of chance, hope and cunning.

 Robert Plarr, a former Marine and reconnaissance diver, was looking for a way to replicate ocean training inside his family’s sprawling Dorney Park amusement complex.
 Ian Cairns, a former surfing champion who was in charge of the world surfing tour, was looking to improve his contests by eliminating the unpredictable elements offered up by the ocean.
 The Allentown, Pa. native who brought Plarr and Cairns together, Jim Karabasz, was a recreational surfer who believed a series of wave pools would eventually proliferate across middle America.